Events & Traditions

 Celebrate the beginning of the fall semester with Hoptoberfest!
 This annual fall tradition features music, activities, and food.
 Previously, Hoptoberbest has featured music by Parachute and Cheat Codes, movie screenings, a pumpkin patch, crafts, and a fun run.

 Yearly, the Johns Hopkins community gathers to witness a spectacular lighting ceremony known as Lighting of the Quads.
 This tradition boasts musical performances, cider, sweets, crafts, and illuminated art.
 President Daniels leads the crowd in a countdown until he flips the ceremonial switch.
 Instantly, thousands of holiday lights and a fireworks display illuminate the quad and the audience watching.

 Spring Fair is a highly anticipated Johns Hopkins tradition.
 Once a year, the sights, sounds, and smells of the fair transform the university into a fun-filled festival for all.
 Spring Fair features arts and crafts, games, contests, food, and live music.
-In the past, artists have included the Chainsmokers, Steve Aoki, Krewella, and Meek Mill.
+In the past, artists have included the Chainsmokers, Steve Aoki, Meek Mill, and Kehlani.